beloo2010/learninbit/_posts/2020-01-01-python-intro.md

 ```python
 print('What\'s your aim of learning python\?')
 ```
-The escape charater was used to make python handle ' and ? as regular characters
+The escape charater was used to make python handle the (') in what's and (?) as regular characters

 [pypl]: http://pypl.github.io/PYPL.html